 Brand health tracking across multiple markets is one of the highest-value applications of multilingual qualitative research — and one of the most methodologically challenging.
 The challenge is maintaining measurement consistency across languages while respecting the cultural differences that make each market unique.
+A brand health tracking program that forces identical instruments across markets produces data that looks comparable but isn’t; one that lets each market run independently produces data that is culturally valid but can’t be synthesized.

 Traditional approaches to cross-market brand tracking either sacrifice consistency (different agencies running different methodologies in each market) or sacrifice cultural validity (identical translated surveys applied uniformly across markets).
 Neither produces reliable cross-market intelligence.
+The framework that resolves this tension — consistent objectives, adapted methods — requires deliberate program design and consistent execution discipline that most organizations underinvest in.

 Effective multilingual brand tracking holds measurement objectives constant while letting the conversational methodology adapt to each culture.